 My answer is for parents to make a significant shift in attitude and perspective: be a coach, not a critic.

-This may sound like a tall order, but actually the approach professional coaches take is quite simple: they listen, ask open-ended questions, listen some more, and offer encouragement – all with a distinctly caring, supportive tone.
+This may sound like a tall order, but actually the approach professional life and family coaches take is quite simple: they listen, ask open-ended questions, listen some more, and offer encouragement – all with a distinctly caring, supportive tone.

 When listening, they express empathy and check to be sure they understand what they’re hearing.